Trevor Rees-Jones (bodyguard)

-Trevor Rees-Jones (also known as Trevor Rees; born 3 March 1968) is a British author and former bodyguard who was badly injured in a car crash in Paris that killed Diana, Princess of Wales, in 1997.
-Because he suffered a serious head injury, he does not recall any details from the crash.
+Trevor Rees-Jones (also known as Trevor Rees; born 3 March 1968) is a British author and former bodyguard who was badly injured and the only survivor in the car crash in Paris that killed Diana, Princess of Wales, in 1997.
+Because he sustained a serious head injury, he does not recall any details from the crash.

-Some media reports claimed he was wearing a seat belt and survived, but investigations revealed that none of the occupants of the car were wearing their seat belts.
+Some media reports claimed he was wearing a seat belt and survived, but investigations revealed that none of the occupants of the car were wearing a seat belt.

 Early life

 Rees-Jones was born on 3 March 1968 in Rinteln, West Germany, the middle-born of three boys of Colin Rees, a surgeon in the British Army, and Gill, a nurse.
 He has an older brother, Gareth, and younger brother, John.
-At ten, he returned with his family to Oswestry, on the Welsh border near his father's childhood home.
+At ten, he returned with his family to Oswestry, Shropshire near his father's childhood home.
 At Fitzalan High School, he enrolled in the Combined Cadet Force.

 Military career and first marriage

 In 1987, Rees-Jones enlisted in the 1st Battalion of the Parachute Regiment, served one tour of duty in Northern Ireland and was awarded the General Service Medal.

 On 12 August 1995, he married his first wife, Sue Jones, in Oswestry, where the couple had met at Fitzalan High School.
-Jones filed for divorce in June 1997.
+Rees-Jones filed for divorce in June 1997.

 Car crash, injuries, and aftermath

 On 31 August 1997, Rees-Jones was seriously injured in the crash that resulted in the death of Princess Diana.
-The Princess's boyfriend, Dodi Fayed, and their chauffeur, Henri Paul, were found dead inside the car; Rees-Jones was the sole survivor of the crash.
-His face was flattened, with numerous bones broken or crushed, and was reconstructed afterwards with old family photos by French facial doctor Luc Chikhani, with about 150 pieces of titanium to hold the bones together and recreate the original shape.
-Within a year, his face was nearly back to normal.
+The princess's companion, Dodi Fayed, and their chauffeur, Henri Paul, were found dead inside the car; Rees-Jones was the sole survivor of the crash.
+He was conscious after the crash.
+His face was flattened, with numerous bones broken or crushed, and was reconstructed afterwards with old family photographs for guidance by French facial doctor Luc Chikhani, with about 150 pieces of titanium to hold the bones together and to recreate the former shape.
+Within about one year, his face was nearly back to normal.

 Hospital care costs were paid by Dodi's father, Mohamed Al-Fayed, Rees-Jones' employer at the time of the crash, and the rest by the British National Health Service (NHS).
 At first, it was widely rumoured that Rees-Jones had lost his tongue in the crash, but this was not true.
-He underwent a ten-hour operation to restore his jaw to a normal condition.
+He underwent a ten-hour operation to restore his jaw to its former condition.

 After spending more than a month in hospital, Rees-Jones finally returned to the United Kingdom on 3 October 1997.
 At the time, he was able to communicate only by whispering and writing down answers.
 He resigned from his job as a bodyguard on 19 May 1998.
 Al-Fayed was reported as saying that his job would be available if he wished to return.